-When is Easter Sunday 2017—and why does the date of Easter change every year?
+What is the true meaning of Easter Sunday?
+Why does the date of Easter change every year?
+What is the Golden Number and how is Easter calculated?
+Why are eggs associated with Easter?
 Here are some answers from The Old Farmer’s Almanac.

 What is Easter Sunday?

 Easter is the most important holiday on the Christian calendar—and has been regularly observed from the earliest days of the Church.

 Easter Sunday celebrates Christ’s resurrection from the dead, following crucifixion.
 It marks the end of Holy Week, the end of Lent, and the last day of the Easter Triduum (Holy Thursday, Good Friday and Easter Sunday), as well as the beginning of the Easter season of the liturgical year.

 The resurrection represents the triumph of good over evil, sin, death, and the physical body.